jc4883/ReactDemo/README.md

 This is because the `this.state.setup` and `this.state.delivery` are empty strings right now.
 If you wanted to, you could initialize them to some other strings, and they would show up on screen.

-Great, now let's write a function that retries data from the jokes API:
+Great, now let's write a function that retrieves data from the jokes API:

 ```